 WHAT HAPPENS ONCE I’VE BOOKED?

 Once you’ve booked your spot on tour, we will send you through a booking confirmation and provide updates about the tour including the arrival and departure day process, a map of where we meet, recommended arrival and departure times, flight options, Visa requirements and transportation information.
 We will send out a Pre Departure Guide 30 days prior to departure.
-Prior to the tour commencing we will invite you to a group chat which is managed by your tour manager and guides.
+Prior to the tour commencing we will invite you to a group chat which is managed by your guides.

 HOW DO I CHECK MY ABILITY LEVEL?

 The best way to check if a tour is suited to your ability is by speaking with one of our tour specialists.
 They will be able to determine if the tour you have selected is a good fit for your ability, as well as suggesting other tour options.

 HOW DO I GET TO FINLAND?